Our Ski School

 Joe Beer is a well known face in British skiing.
-He has represented Britain in the World Synchro Championships in the USA, was a member of the British Demo Ski Team at the Interski Congress in Japan ’95 and again in St Anton last year he represented the British Telemark contingent.
+He has represented Britain in the World Synchro Championships in the USA, was a member of the British Demo Ski Team at the Interski Congress in Japan ’95 and again in St Anton 2011 he represented the British Telemark contingent.
 ‘Ski instruction started off as a good way to fund my personal skiing but pretty soon the thrill from teaching felt just as powerful.
 I just love seeing people with that look on their faces when they crack it, whatever their level of Alpine or Telemark skiing.

-British & Canadian teaching associations.
+Barbara Beer: ‘I taught Alpine Skiing for about twenty seasons and qualified with both the British & Canadian teaching associations.
 I made ends meet in the summers with a variety of administration based jobs, where I discovered a flair for organisation.

 After all this time I reckon I’ve earned the right to be a fair weather skier and thanks to modern technology I can do this and still be at the end of a phone, using my teaching experience when setting up the lessons.

 We try to ensure our instructors are not taking mobile phone calls during lessons.
 I take the calls and am on standby at all times during the season, so the boys can get on with what they do best – teaching!’